 What Employers Actually Look For

 UK employers don't just look for "employment history"; they look for evidence of ability.
+According to Skills England, the most in-demand traits are "soft skills" like communication, reliability, and teamwork.

 Your CV needs to answer those four questions using what you've actually done: education, volunteering, projects, responsibilities, achievements: